-Humans live in at least three “worlds” simultaneously: physical, mental and emotional.
+Humans live in at least three “worlds” simultaneously: physical, mental, and emotional.
 While it’s easy to determine where someone is physically, it’s more difficult to determine where she is mentally and emotionally.
 But to comfort effectively it helps to understand what a person is thinking and feeling.
 Often, just asking directly – “How are you feeling?
 What are you thinking?” – is sufficient.
-At other times it takes more effort, particularly if the person is guarded and reticent to share.
+At other times it takes more effort, particularly if the person is guarded and reluctant to share.

 When someone needs comfort, avoid these unproductive responses.

 - Advice/instruction – “Let me give you some steps of action to solve the problem.”
 Or, “Maybe next time that happens you should…”

 - Logic/reasoning – “Let me analyze the situation and tell you why it happened.”
 Or, “I think the reason this happened was because…”

 - Pep talk – “You’re a winner!
 You’ll make it through these tough times!”
 Or, “I’m sure tomorrow will be a better day.”

 - Minimize – “Sure it hurts, but get it in perspective, there’s a lot going on that’s good.”
 Or, “Aren’t you being overly sensitive?”

 - Anger – “That makes me so mad!
 They shouldn’t get away with that!”
 Or, “I’m so upset that you keep getting yourself hurt.”

 - Martyr’s complex – “I had something similar happen to me.”
 Or, “After the kind of day I had, let me tell you what hurt really feels like.”